MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/3-summarize-chat-channel-threads.md

  -  Copilot only includes the time-bound prompts ("Highlights from the past...") and non-time-bound prompts ("decisions/open items") if there's enough content in the time frame to warrant them.
  -  Copilot doesn't display any prompts for a chat if there isn't enough content in the past day.
 In this case, Copilot displays the following message when you select **More prompts**: *You'll be able to use prompts when there's new content in the chat.
 In the meantime, Copilot can still answer your questions.*

-> [!NOTE]
-> If a chat or channel doesn't have enough content to even warrant the use of Copilot, then the Copilot icon won't appear when you select the chat or channel.
+> **NOTE:** If a chat or channel doesn't have enough content to even warrant the use of Copilot, then the Copilot icon won't appear when you select the chat or channel.

 #### Use Copilot in a Teams chat